Relativistic Kinetic Energy Calculator

 - – Mass of the object; and

 If the object moves at high velocity – at least 1% of the speed of light – relativistic effects begin to be noticeable.
 Due to that fact, you can no longer use the simplified formula mentioned in the previous section.

-The potential energy, in this case, is equal to the rest mass energy:
+The potential energy, in this case, is equal to the rest-mass energy:

-- c stands for the speed of light – a constant equal to 299,792,458 m/s;
+- – Speed of light – a constant equal to 299,792,458 m/s; and

 Combining all of these equations, you can derive the relativistic kinetic energy equation:

 If you're interested in relativity, check out the velocity addition calculator and the electron speed calculator.